 - D. When a vacancy is posted for Sales Representative 1 or 2, the Employer may accept a request for a lateral transfer before a promotion from any employee in the same classification from any Lottery facility statewide. - 1.
-When a vacancy is posted for an Investigator at a racino the Employer may accept a request for a lateral transfer from an Investigator at any other racino statewide before a promotion. - E. In the event of a Public Safety Emergency or Inclement Weather, employees holding the classification of Lottery Sales Representative 1 or 2 or Lottery Delivery Worker, with the approval of their supervisor, may make up all or part of their lost work or business travel time by working such time in addition to their regular schedule within the same pay week as the time was missed.
+When a vacancy is posted for an Investigator at a racino the Employer may accept a request for a lateral transfer before a promotion from an Investigator at any other racino statewide. - 2.
+When a vacancy is posted for a Keno-specific Investigator at a Lottery facility, the Employer may accept a request for a lateral transfer before a promotion from a Keno-specific Investigator at any Lottery facility statewide. - E. In the event of a Public Safety Emergency or Inclement Weather, employees holding the classification of Lottery Sales Representative 1 or 2 or Lottery Delivery Worker, with the approval of their supervisor, may make up all or part of their lost work or business travel time by working such time in addition to their regular schedule within the same pay week as the time was missed. - F. Article 17.04 Applications - 1.
+This language is an exception to the language found in the third paragraph of Article 17.04 in the main body of the Collective Bargaining Agreement. - 2.
+This exception applies to only two (2) Ohio Lottery